 Discover safe, luxurious vacations with Inspirato.
 Create your free account to see all of our destinations and accommodations within the Inspirato Collection.

 Inspirato offers three apartment-style homes at Majestic Residences, as well as suites across the road at the Majestic Hotel & Spa Barcelona.
 Both are nestled along the Passeig de Gracia, one of Barcelona’s main thoroughfares, lined with shops, restaurants, and celebrated architecture.
-Whether staying in a home or hotel suite, enjoy access to the Majestic Hotel’s open-air rooftop pool, restaurants, spa, solarium, and fitness center.
+Close by, the Almanac Barcelona is situated within the Eixample district, near some of the best shopping, bars, restaurants, and more.

 Where Madrid is Spain’s more buttoned-up capital city, Barcelona is the funkier cousin, with a bohemian streak, cosmopolitan flair, and a laid-back feel that permeates the city.
 Perched on the northeast coast of the Iberian Peninsula, Barcelona is an inviting city marked by pedestrian-friendly boulevards, busy markets, and a scenic beach promenade.
 Don’t miss some of Europe’s most photogenic architecture, particularly the buildings designed by Antoni Gaudí', Barcelona’s prodigal son.
 His whimsical designs are on display at La Sagrada Familia—the unfinished, circa-1882 church still being built—and Park Güell, an outdoor garden with millions of mosaic tiles.

 This whimsical hilltop park was created by Antoni Gaudí, an architect who specialized in Catalan modernism.
 Peruse the park’s free-form sculptures and otherworldly structures, crafted from multi-colored mosaic tiles.